JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Port Roles, Root Bridge Election, and Securing STP.md

 		- When STP starts, every switch assumes it is the Root Bridge and sends a BDPU (Bridge Protocol Data Unit) with its Bridge ID
 		- The Bridge ID consists of the priority value and MAC address of the switch
 		- Default priority is 32768, and the MAC address is unique to each switch

 	- Choosing the Root Bridge:
 		- The switch with the lowest Bridge ID (priority + MAC address) is elected as the Root Bridge
-		- The Root Bridge does not have a Root Port (because it si the topmost )
+		- The Root Bridge does not have a Root Port (because it si the topmost bridge), but all other switches' Root Ports will point to the Root Bridge

+	- Re-election:
+		- If the Root Bridge fails, the